 The LFWA course is not specifically designed for DELF/DALF exam preparation, however the course covers all the grammatical points which are required in the exam from levels from A0 (entry level) up to C2 (advanced level).
 Why not take a look at the course outline to see what is covered in each lesson (level/topic).
-So though my course does not prepare for the exam as such it can certainly supplement and help your DELF/TFE preparation.
+So although my course does not prepare for the exam as such, it can certainly supplement and help your DELF/TFE preparation.

 Can you recommend Radio, Tv shows, films, books, etc. to help improve my French?

-The same goes for books, try to limit your reading to short and easy reads.
-Classic books such as 'Le petit Prince' will help you improve your reading skills.
+The same goes for books.
+Try to limit your reading to short and easy reads.
+Classic books such as 'Le Petit Prince' will help you improve your reading skills.
 It may be that you wish to read it in English first then in French.
 Have a look at the Learn French with Alexa page on Amazon.
 It is filled with book recommendations to help you with your French.

-As for the radio, I find that France Culture is perfect for French learners as the French spoken is articulate and they treat current affairs (which you can relate to if you follow them in your language), Europe 1 is another radio station where you may discover the 'real' spoken French.
+As for the radio, I find that France Culture is perfect for French learners as the French spoken is articulate and they discuss current affairs (which you can relate to if you follow them in your language).
+Europe 1 is another radio station where you may discover the 'real' spoken French.
 This latter may be more suited for conversational level.
 Why don't you have a look at my top 10 French films of all time in this blog or have a look at this blog to discover children's films.